casefoundation/Faces-of-Founders-Platform/docs/Use.md

 To add a new submission manually, go to _Stories_ and then _Add New_ from sidebar in the WordPress dashboard.
 From there, the same fields are available that are available on the front end to submitting users.

 To modify a previously submitted story, go to _Stories_ from sidebar in the WordPress dashboard.
 From there, use the table and WordPress searching/filtering tools to locate the proper story.
 Click the title/name of submitter to go to the edit screen.

-## Modifying The Submitted Story Fields

-Each field used in the submitted stories is an Advanced Custom Field (ACF).
-To modify the questions asked for respondents, use that plugin to produce a new field set and update the necessary references in the theme.
-This theme stores ACF code in `inc/advanced-custom-fields.php`.